 In its nearly five years of operation, the CSC has regularly monitored the performance of IANA and informed the community of its findings.
 These monthly reports of the CSC together with the related monthly reports from PTI, provide a useful framework for assessing the effectiveness of the CSC in developing its relationship with PTI, keeping the direct customers informed of PTI performance and in ensuring that the wider community is also aware of how the PTI is meeting its obligations.

-In March 2019 the first CSC Effectivenes was concluded.
-This review resulted in a set of recommendations.
-In assessing the effectiveness of the CSC in performing its role(s), the Review Team shall asses if and to what extent the recommendations have been implemented and whether the issue identified in the first review has been addressed.
-The Review Team should develop and use relevant performance indicators and related metrics to measure whether the recommendations form the first Effectiveness have been implemented and the issues the recommendations should address have been addressed.
+The First Review Team developed a set of metrics drawn from requirements contained in the CSC Charter (see Sections 3 and 4 above) as the basis for assessing the effectiveness of the CSC in performing its role.
+It is recommended that the Second Review Team adopt the same methodology to ensure a consistent approach and allow for comparison of the effectiveness of the CSC over time.
+The performance indicators and related metrics are included in Annex A: Overview Metrics, Assessment and Outcome.
+Where needed the Review Team may draw on the recently concluded IANA Naming Function Review.

-In assessing the effectiveness of the CSC in performing its role(s), the First Review Team has developed and used relevant performance indicators and related metrics reflecting the measures of effectivenss listed in section 3 above.
-These performance indicators and related metrics should be used again by the Second Review Team to ensure a consistent approach and allow comparison of the effectiveness of the CSC over time.
-The performance indicators and related metrics are in included in Annex A: Overview Metrics, Assessment and Outcome.
-Where needed the The Review Team may draw on the recently concluded IANA Naming Function Review.
+In addition, the Second Review Team shall also assess if and to what extent the recommendations from the first review have been implemented and the extent to which the issue identified in the first review has been addressed.
+Related metrics and performance measures should be developed as considered necessary by the Review Team.

-Given the above, the proposed way for carrying out the Effectiveness Review is to use Section 3 and 4 to identify how to assess the obligations on the CSC.
-Assessment of publicly available documents and CSC reports should allow the review to assess how effectively the CSC has performed since the first reciew.
+In conducting the Review, the Review Team is encouraged to review publicly available documents and CSC reports to assess how effectively the CSC has performed since the first review and also engage directly with the members of the CSC and PTI as deemed appropriate by the Review Team..

-The Review Team is expected to consider whether and how to consult with the direct customers on whose behalf the CSC is monitoring the performance of the PTI in perfroming the IANA Naming Functions, other communities which have nominated liaisons to the CSC about their awareness of the CSC’s work and effectiveness.
+The Review Team is also expected to consider whether and how to consult with the direct customers on whose behalf the CSC is monitoring the performance of the PTI in performing the IANA Naming Functions and other ICANN community groups that appoint liaisons to the CSC about their awareness of the CSC’s work and effectiveness and also the PTI Board.

 Issue which are Out of Scope of the review